EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

 This guide will show how to build either the CPU-only version of TensorFlow or the GPU-enabled version of TensorFlow v1.13.
 If you would like to build a version other than TF v1.13, you can still use this guide, but check the [build configuration list](https://www.tensorflow.org/install/source_windows#tested_build_configurations) and make sure you use the correct package versions.

-**If you are only building TensorFlow to convert a TensorFlow Lite object detection model, I recommend building the CPU-only version.** It takes very little computational effort to export the model, so your CPU can do it just fine without help from your GPU.
-This guide shows how to build TensorFlow v1.13.
+**If you are only building TensorFlow to convert a TensorFlow Lite object detection model, I recommend building the CPU-only version!** It takes very little computational effort to export the model, so your CPU can do it just fine without help from your GPU.
 If you’d like to build the GPU-enabled version anyway, then you need to have the appropriate version of CUDA and cuDNN installed.
 [The TensorFlow installation guide](https://www.tensorflow.org/install/gpu#windows_setup) explains how to install CUDA and cuDNN.
 Check the [build configuration list](https://www.tensorflow.org/install/source_windows#tested_build_configurations) to see which versions of CUDA and cuDNN are compatible with which versions of TensorFlow.

 **If you get any errors during this process, please look at the [FAQ section](https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi#frequently-asked-questions-and-common-errors) at the bottom of this guide!
 It gives solutions to common errors that occur.**

 #### Step 2a.
 Install MSYS2
-MSYS2 has binary tools needed for building TensorFlow.
+MSYS2 has some binary tools needed for building TensorFlow.
 It also automatically converts Windows-style directory paths to Linux-style paths when using Bazel.
 The Bazel build won’t work without MSYS2 installed!

 First, install MSYS2 by following the instructions on the [MSYS2 website](https://www.msys2.org/).
 Download the msys2-x86_64 executable file and run it.
 Use the default options for installation.
 After installing, open MSYS2 and issue: